DeepForgeSeal: Latent Space-Driven Semi-Fragile Watermarking for Deepfake Detection Using Adversarial Reinforcement Learning: Methods

 \subsubsection{Directional Embedding in Latent Sphere}

-To extract semantically meaningful information from the input image, $x$, our watermarking agent, $\theta$, operates in the feature space of the CLIP image encoder \cite{radford2021learning}, which is denoted as $E_{\mathrm{CLIP}}$.
+To extract semantically meaningful information from the input image, $x$, our watermarker, $\theta$, operates in the feature space of the CLIP image encoder \cite{radford2021learning}, which is denoted as $E_{\mathrm{CLIP}}$.
 Specifically, the feature vector $f(x) = E_{\mathrm{CLIP}}(x) \in \mathbb{R}^{\zeta}$ is L2-normalized, such that $\|f(x)\|_2 = 1$, constraining it to the surface of a $\zeta$-dimensional hypersphere.
-The watermarking agent has explicit control over the orthonormal embedding directions that it leverages to embed the message (i.e., watermark), $M$.
-However, allowing the watermarking agent to freely modify both the embedded message and the latent space directions makes it infeasible for the watermark extractor to recover the message without access to either the original image \( x \) or the watermark \( M \).
+The watermarker has explicit control over the embedding directions that it leverages to embed the message (i.e., watermark), $M$.
+However, allowing the watermarker to freely modify both the embedded message and the latent space directions makes it infeasible for the watermark extractor to recover the message without access to either the original image \( x \) or the watermark \( M \).
 To address the challenge of extracting dynamically embedded messages, we propose deriving the latent space directions through a learnable \textbf{direction generator}, $\mu$, while relying on a \textbf{shared secret key} \( K \).
-Specifically, the embedding directions are deterministically derived from \( K \), which may be a password-like string.
+The watermark message $M$ is not a fixed bit string but is deterministically generated from a secret key.
+This design is analogous to cryptographic pseudo-random number generation, where a secret key is used as the seed to produce a reproducible message.
+Consequently, $M$ does not need to be stored with each image; the secret key alone is sufficient for the detector to regenerate the watermark message during verification.
 The key is first projected into the CLIP text embedding space \cite{radford2021learning} to obtain a feature vector \( f(K) \).
-The direction generator network \( \mu \) then uses this feature to produce a canonical set of \( L \) orthonormal direction vectors \( D = \{d_1, d_2, \ldots, d_L\} \).
+The direction generator network \( \mu \) then uses this feature to produce a canonical set of \( L \) direction vectors \( D = \{d_1, d_2, \ldots, d_L\} \).
 Formally,

 Since \( D \) depends only on \( K \), it remains consistent across all images.
 However, the directions are still \textbf{learnable}, as the weights \( \omega \) of \( \mu \) are optimised during training.
 For each bit \( m_i \in \{0, 1\} \) of a dynamically generated message \( M \), the objective is to modify the image \( x \) to produce \( x' \) such that the projection of its new feature vector \( f(x') \) onto each direction \( d_i \) matches a target value,